If you’re planning to use Patchwork to organise a group gift for a loved one check out our top tips before you get started:

 Make it obvious

-Most people have chipped in towards a gift for a friend, work colleague or family member before, so the principle behind Patchwork won’t be a new concept.
-Your friends will be grateful for an easy and secure way to contribute towards a present without having to do a bank transfer or dig out some cash to chuck in a hat.
+Most people have chipped in towards a gift for a friend, work colleague or family member before.
+So the principle behind Patchwork won’t be a new concept.
+Your friends will be grateful for an easy and secure way to contribute towards a present.
+They won’t have to do a bank transfer or dig out some cash to chuck in a hat.
 All you need to do is show them the gift you’re asking them to contribute towards and tell them who it’s for and why.